 Key strategic objectives are to ‘Strategically align individual performance and development planning’, and, ‘Build Leadership Capacity and ensure capability development’.

-This strategy and policy document sets out how learning and development is run within Thames Valley Police.
+This strategy and policy document sets out how learning and development will be mapped out between 2021-2023.

 The objectives of this strategic plan are to “To provide a route map to enable local government to develop it’s most valuable resource in a changing environment and ensure the ongoing provision of excellent services which are responsive to the needs of local communities.”
 Learning Organizations, Leadership and Performance Culture account for 3 of the 6 strategic pillars of this plan.